-Wisconsin FHA Loan Limits
+FHA Maximum Loan Limits in Wisconsin

 Documenting Income and Assets

 For income purposes, all pay stubs from all jobs over the last 60 days, as well as W-2 forms for the past 2 calendar years will be sufficient.
-For any borrower that is self-employed, personal tax returns, as well as business tax returns from the last 2 calendar years, will need to be provided.
+For any buyer that is self-employed, personal tax returns, as well as business tax returns from the last 2 calendar years, will need to be provided.

 Income vs Debt Ratios and Rules

 The first part of the ratio compares a home buyer’s current debt requirements to their monthly gross income.
-Real estate agents, as well as mortgage lenders, sometimes call this the front ratio or front end debt to income.
+Real estate agents, as well as mortgage lenders, sometimes call this the front ratio or front-end debt to income.
 As a rule of thumb, having a ratio of 28% or lower is ideal.

 To illustrate, picture a husband and wife that have a combined gross income of $96,000 per year.
 Divided by 12 equals $8,000 per month in gross income.
-If the couple has various payments to credit cards, auto lenders and student debt that totals $1,593 then their front end ratio would be
+If the couple has various payments to credit cards, auto lenders, and student debt that totals $1,593 then their front-end ratio would be

 $1,593 / $8,000 = 0.19912 or 19.9%, which is well below the 28% mentioned above.